florianholeczek/ugfn/README.md

 ![](https://github.com/florianholeczek/ugfn/blob/master/front/public/images/run3.png)

 ## How to run
-The "python" folder contains all python files which are used for training gflownets.
+The "python" folder contains all python files which are used for training.
 The folder "front" has the data for building the website with svelte.
 Dockerimages for the website are here: https://hub.docker.com/repositories/florianholeczek